openzfs/openzfs-docs/docs/Getting Started/Debian/Debian Bookworm Root on ZFS.rst

 - `A 64-bit kernel is strongly encouraged.
   <https://github.com/zfsonlinux/zfs/wiki/FAQ#32-bit-vs-64-bit-systems>`__
 - Installing on a drive which presents 4 KiB logical sectors (a “4Kn” drive) only works with UEFI booting.
-This not unique to ZFS. `GRUB does not and will not work on 4Kn with legacy (BIOS) booting.
+This is not unique to ZFS. `GRUB does not and will not work on 4Kn with legacy (BIOS) booting.
   <http://savannah.gnu.org/bugs/?46700>`__